 Context

-In a context marked by high protection risks, security constraints on access, and persistent humanitarian underfunding, needs remain critical.
+In a context marked by high protection risks, security access constraints and persistent humanitarian underfunding, the needs are increasing.

 - 173rd out of 193 on the Human Development Index